Instructor - Craig Vandall Stevens

 This lamp project provides a nice starting point for lighting designs that students may want to make in the future.
 Along with providing an introduction to Japanese woodworking, this class is an opportunity to make kumiko, the intricate grid-work patterns used in traditional shoji screens and doors.

 The last portion of this course will focus on making a very simple kumiko grid pattern in the traditional manner.
 A photo of this grid is on this page.
-Students can later fill in with any one of a wide rage of kumiko patterns, and several are shown here.
-PFW is offering kumiko workshops the weekend of March 24, and again the weekend of November 3, 2018.
+Students can later fill in portions of the grid with any one of a wide range of kumiko patterns as shown here.
+PFW is offering a kumiko workshop the weekend of November 3, 2018.